STASER-Lab/IEEE-Training-Sessions/Tasks-1.md

 ```
 $ python3 T1-01.py
 Enter a string: No lemon, no melon
-The input string is a not palindrome.
+The input string is a a palindrome.
 ```

 ## T1-02: